mattbrepo/ReposIndex/README.md

 - [ChairAngles](https://github.com/mattbrepo/ChairAngles): A few calculations for a folding chair project.
 - [LoadedCoinKellyCriterion](https://github.com/mattbrepo/LoadedCoinKellyCriterion): Simulation with a loaded coin.
 - [RandomSin](https://github.com/mattbrepo/RandomSin): Analysis on a random generation function based on sine.
+- [SimpleCRM](https://github.com/mattbrepo/SimpleCRM): A simple CRM project to test Laravel and Vue.
 - [TunnelWorkSim](https://github.com/mattbrepo/TunnelWorkSim): A simulation for the construction of a tunnel using [SimPy](https://simpy.readthedocs.io/en/latest/).

 ### 2022